thedunston/troublevent/README.md

 `go build -o LabNameAndNumberGoesHere.exe`

+When performing file edits, run the compiled binary with "undo" to restore the original configuration file.
+In the example above, it would be:

+`./LabNameAndNumberGoesHere undo`

 # Sample Triblets:

 ### Edit the /etc/dhcp/dhcpd.conf file and change "netmask" to netmasks."
 It is best to have the configuration change as real as possible so it simulates a real-world mistake.